BestJuly/IIC/README.md

 ```
 Which is slightly different from that in papers.

 We also reimplement VCP in this [repo](https://github.com/BestJuly/VCP).
-By simply using residual cliops, significant improvements can be obtained for both video retrieval and video recognition.
+By simply using residual clips, significant improvements can be obtained for both video retrieval and video recognition.

 ## Citation
 If you find our work helpful for your research, please consider citing the paper
 ```
-@article{tao2020rethinking,
-  title={Rethinking Motion Representation: Residual Frames with 3D ConvNets for Better Action Recognition}, author={Tao, Li and Wang, Xueting and Yamasaki, Toshihiko}, journal={arXiv preprint arXiv:2001.05661}, year={2020}
+@article{tao2020selfsupervised,
+    title={Self-supervised Video Representation Learning Using Inter-intra Contrastive Framework}, author={Li Tao and Xueting Wang and Toshihiko Yamasaki}, journal={arXiv preprint arXiv:2008.02531},
+    year={2020},
+    eprint={2008.02531},
 }
 ```